 The Florida Fish and Wildlife Conservation Commission (FWC) works to keep Floridians and visitors informed and recommends the following precautionary measures near alligators, including in or near the water, to reduce the chances of conflict:

-Want more Florida adventure ideas like these?
+Want more Florida bucket-list adventure ideas like these?
 Check out our Florida family adventure guides.

 Which type of reptile would you most like to interact with at Croc Encounters?
 Let me know in the comments!